SimoneCibrario/starter-hugo-research-group/content/media/mediaShowcase.md

   # Field to sort by, such as Date or Title
   sort_by: 'Date'
   sort_ascending: false
+  archive:
+    enable: false
+    text: See all blog posts
+    link: post/
 design:
   # Choose a listing view
   view: card